Anania Shirakatsi: Background

 Anania (Note: He will be referred to by this name throughout this article, as surnames were not widely used in Armenia at the time.)
 Shirakatsi lived in the 7th century.
 The dates of his birth and death have not been definitively established.
 Robert H. Hewsen noted in 1968 that Anania is widely believed to have been born between 595 and 600; a quarter-century later he settled on c.
 610 as a birthdate and 685 as the year he died.
 Agop Jack Hacikyan et al. place his birth in early 600s but agree on 685.
 Sen Arevshatyan, James R. Russell, Edward G. Mathews, and Theo van Lint also concur with 610–685, while Greenwood suggests c.
 600–670.
 Vardanyan places his death in the early 690s.

 Anania is the only classical Armenian scholar to have written an autobiography.
 It is a brief text, characterized as "somewhat self-congratulatory" and "more a statement of academic pedigree" than autobiography.
 It was probably written as the preface to one of his scholarly works, possibly the K’nnikon.
 He was the son of Yovhannes and was born in the village of Anania/Aneank’ (Անեանք) or in the town of Shirakavan (Yerazgavors), in the canton of Shirak, in the central Armenian province of Ayrarat.
 Aneank' may be connected to the later city of Ani, the Bagratid Armenian capital.

 Anania probably came from a noble family.
 Since his name is sometimes spelled as Shirakuni (Շիրակունի), Hewsen argued that he may have belonged to the house of the Kamsarakan or Arsharuni princes of Shirak and Arsharunik’, respectively.
 Greenwood suggests that it is more likely that Anania came from the lesser nobility in Shirak, who served the house of Kamsarakan.
 Broutian describes his father as a "minor Armenian nobleman."
 Vardanyan believes he either came from the Kamsarakan family or that they were his patrons.

 Anania is traditionally thought to have been buried in the village of Anavank’; however, the tradition probably originated from the name of the village.

 Education

 Anania received his early education at the local Armenian schools, possibly at Dprevank’ monastery, where he studied sacred texts and earlier Armenian authors.
 Due to the lack of teachers and books in Armenia, he decided to travel to the Byzantine Empire to study mathematics.
 After first traveling to Theodosiopolis, then to the Byzantine-controlled province of Fourth Armenia (probably Martyropolis), where he studied under the mathematician Christosatur for six months.
 He then left to find a better teacher and learned about Tychicus, (Note: also transliterated as Tukhikos and Tykhikos; Τύχικος, Classical Armenian: Տիւքիկոս) who was based at the monastery (or martyrium) of Saint Eugenios in Trebizond.
-Redgate placed this in the 620s.
+Redgate dated this to the 620s.